Toasted Black Sesame Ice Cream

 Temper your eggs

 Just like in creme brûlées, it is important to temper your eggs for the cream.
-Add 1/4 cup of hot cream to your egg and sugar mixture.
+This prevents your eggs from cooking which results in pieces of solid eggs in your ice cream.
+Gross!
+To temper, add 1/4 cup of hot cream to your egg and sugar mixture.
 Whisk until everything is well combined and no white streaks remain.
 Now, it is safe to add your egg mixture to the hot cream.

 Make sure your cream is cold before churning